tytydraco/yessleep/out/I_work_TSA_on_the_International_Space_Station_Its_not_as_fun_as_you_think_.md

 “**-T MAKE CONTACT.
 REPEAT, DO NOT MAKE CONTACT.
 REPEAT, DO NOT MAKE CONTACT.
 REPEAT…**”

-The message froze me in place.
+My muscles tightened.
 Ryan’s body camera was on and transmitting feed to my monitor.
 I could see him and the four other men searching what looked to be a completely empty ship.

 I radio’d him to make sure.